Dinesh9928/Data_science_protfolio/README.md

 # Contents
 * ### Machine Learning
-  * <a href="https://github.com/Dinesh9928/Data_science_protfolio/blob/main/Chest_X_Ray.ipynb">Predicting Pnueomonia</a>: This Deep learing model predicts weather a person is infected with Pnuemonia by taking image of chest xRay, with the accuray of nearly 98%.
+  * <a href="https://github.com/Dinesh9928/Data_science_protfolio/blob/main/Chest_X_Ray.ipynb">Predicting Pnueomonia</a>: This Deep learning model predicts whether a person is infected with Pneumonia or not with an accuracy of nearly 98 percentage, by taking an image of a chest X-ray as input.